ethereum/populus/docs/config.rst

     }

-The important thing to remeber is that Populus will **not** run geth for you.
+The important thing to remember is that Populus will **not** run geth for you.
 You will have to run geth, and then Populus will use the chain configuration to connect to this **already running** process via Web3.
-If you created a local chain with the ``$ populus chain new`` command, Populus will create an executable that you can use to run the chain, see :ref:`runing_local_blockchain`
+If you created a local chain with the ``$ populus chain new`` command, Populus will create an executable that you can use to run the chain, see :ref:`running_local_blockchain`

 In the next Populus version, all the chains will be configured as ``ExternalChain``